TWELVE AND ABOVE : THE WISDOM COUNCIL

 Throughout their history, indigenous cultures, in the face of extreme pressure, have successfully maintained a deep understanding of how to live in harmony with Nature.
 These ancestral Wisdom Traditions hold many essential keys, in the form of both practical and spiritual wisdom, to redress the balance between Nature and Humanity.

-In October 2017, Le Ciel will bring together twelve highly spiritually evolved Masters from indigenous cultures across the globe to meet the United Nations in New York City.
+In November 2017, Le Ciel will bring together twelve highly spiritually evolved Masters from indigenous and wisdom cultures across the globe to meet in New York City.
 These Masters will meditate on solutions to implement a more ecological society as well as how to spread this consciousness on a global scale.
-Immediately following this, Le Ciel will host a symposium in upstate New York bringing together this Wisdom Council with innovators, investors and global influencers.
+Following this, Le Ciel will host a symposium bringing together this Wisdom Council with innovators, investors and global influencers.
 Together, they will work on delivering an actionable plan to help transform social, environmental and economic paradigms.
 The symposium will address some of the most important issues facing the planet today, through solution-oriented workshops that will range from educational and financial models, to sustainable energy solutions and climate change.
 This will be an opportunity to integrate indigenous wisdom into our modern worldview, thus shifting from a perspective of Separation between humanity and the natural world, to one of Interconnectivity.

 These twelve participants, between whom there is an entirely flat hierarchy, are being chosen for their unique possibilities to lead change.
 The encounter will combine the Twelve’s specific keys to maximize their contribution to humanity: their profound understanding of how to live on this Earth in harmony with Nature.

-Grandmother Aama Bombo from Nepal, Grandmother Rita Pitka Blumenstein from Alaska, Grandmother Julieta Casimiro from Mexico, Master Aba Gebrewahid from Ethiopia, Master Kgomxoo Tixhao and Master Kgao Qame from Botswana, Master Mamo Evangelista from Colombia, Master Hiroyuki Aoki from Japan, Master Barbara Gibson-Thorpe from Australia and Master Floriza Pinto from Brazil have already taken a seat at the Council.
+Grandmother Aama Bombo from Nepal, Grandmother Rita Pitka Blumenstein and Marie Meade from Alaska, Grandmother Julieta Casimiro from Mexico, Master Aba Gebrewahid from Ethiopia, Master Kgomxoo Tixhao and Master Kgao Qame from Botswana, Master Mamo Evangelista from Colombia, Master Hiroyuki Aoki from Japan, Master Barbara Gibson-Thorpe from Australia, Master Floriza Pinto from Brazil, Master Lyudmila Khomovna and Master Atome Ribenga have already taken a seat at the Council.

 The Council will be made up of Masters from Gabon, Botswana, Ethiopia, Nepal, Alaska, Mexico, Australia, Colombia, Siberia, Brazil, Japan, and Indonesia.